 SEE BELOW ON HOW TO HELP AT HOME!

-Throughout the unit, students participate in collaborative conversations with their peers to process and extend their understandings of the similarities and differences between their own school and the school they have researched.
+Throughout the units, students participate in collaborative conversations with their peers to process and extend their understandings of the relationships between plants and pollinators.

 The temperatures in our classrooms are hard to regulate, your child may want to bring a jacket or sweatshirt to keep in their cubby.
 You may want to put their name on the tag in case they misplace it.